 Note that these are all paid services.
 There’s no such thing as free hosting.
 The good thing is that they all have huge discounts for new users.
 Some of them offer a monthly price of $2.95 per account.
 This means that if you go this route, you are better off purchasing multiple years in advance.
 I usually recommend going for three years.

 After your hosting account is activated, you will log in to your CPanel.
 CPanel is a hosting management solution that lets you manage your server.
-Most of them look like the image below, but each provider adds their own flavor to it.
+Most of them look like the image below, but each provider adds its own flavor to it.

 Do you see the line under the heading “Scripts”?
 That’s where the CMS installers reside.
 You can see WordPress and Joomla! and others.
 The list there depends on what the hosting provider is willing to support.
 Each CMS puts a different burden on their servers, so they choose this list wisely.
 However, I would say that 99.9% of them will have a WordPress icon there.
 Clicking on that will start the WordPress installer.
 Follow the steps as they are straightforward.
 In a matter of minutes, you will have WordPress installed.